abuabdul/FourT/README.md

 <pre class="no-highlight">run pom.xml</pre>

 <p>There you are!.
-You can start checking in your changes to make this application better.</p>
+You can start pushing in your changes to make this application better.</p>

 <h2 id="contribute"><a href="#contribute" class="anchor">Contribute</a></h2>